 Search for placements and find out more about work experience and internships.

 Many geology graduates enter professions directly related to their degree.
 Popular roles include exploration and production, water supply, environmental engineering and geological surveying.
-Other areas include environmental planning, hydrogeology and pollution control.
-Typical employers of geology graduates include:
+Other areas include environmental planning, geo-conservation, hydrogeology, teaching and communication.

 - civil engineering and construction companies.

-Overseas work in countries such as Australia, New Zealand and Canada can be a common feature of careers using geology.
+Overseas work in countries such as Australia, New Zealand and Canada can be a common feature of careers in geology.
 Some experienced professionals may also become self-employed consultants.

 Skills for your CV

-Studying geology you'll gain specific knowledge related to your programme of study and module choices.
+You'll develop a specific knowledge of geology related to your programme of study and module choices.
 The practical field work you carry out as part of your degree equips you with expertise in field and laboratory investigations.

-- the ability to handle information in a range of different mediums, e.g. textual, numerical, oral, graphical;
+- the ability to handle information in a range of different mediums, such as textual, numerical, oral, or graphical data

 - teamworking skills and the ability to work on your own initiative.

 Further study is a popular option for geology graduates.
-If you're interested in getting into a particular field of geology, such as mining engineering, engineering geology or the minerals industry, how about taking a relevant MSc course?
+Taking a relevant MSc course may be helpful if you're interested in getting into a particular field of geology, such as mining engineering, engineering geology or the minerals industry.

 For example, taking an MSc in petroleum geoscience is an option for those wanting to get into the petroleum industry.
 Other examples of postgraduate courses include:

 A small number of students continue onto PhDs.
-By studying at postgraduate level, you'll develop your specialist knowledge, research skills and communication skills.
+By studying at postgraduate level, you'll develop your specialist knowledge and research and communication skills.

 Further study is also needed for a move into professions such as law, teaching, librarianship or journalism.
-For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses.
+For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses in geology.

 What do geology graduates do?